AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/program-library/em-yyyy-mm-dd-single-email-send.md

 >[!TIP]
 >
->Don't forget to activate the "02-Engaged" Campaign for tracking success!
+>Don't forget to activate the "01-Engaged" Campaign for tracking success!
 Do this _before_ your form is live and emails are sent.

->[!IMPORTANT]
->
->My Tokens that reference a URL cannot contain the http:// or https:// otherwise the link will not work appropriately within the asset.